Drusciliana/ASCII-Joy/README.md

 - POSSIBLE COMPATIBILITY ISSUES WITH THE ADDON "SimpleLog", since "SimpleLog" blocks some packets, certain things may not work.
-    The only fix for this that I've found is that in the default.txt in the scripts folder, make sure you load ASCII-Joy BEFORE you load "Simple:og".
+    The only fix for this that I've found is that in the default.txt in the scripts folder, make sure you load ASCII-Joy BEFORE you load "Simplelog".
 This issue only affects Pet functionality it would seem.
 Maybe tracking mob actions.
     This issue doesn't happen for everyone.
 More Oddness.

 * OVERVIEW *